Sampling in Software Engineering Research: A Critical Review and Guidelines: Sampling: A Primer

 Second, \textbf{representativeness is widely conflated with randomness.} Suppose that two researchers, Kaladin and Shallan, have a sampling frame of 10,000 software projects, with an average size of 750,000 lines of code: 70\% open source and 30\% closed source.
 Kaladin randomly selects 10 projects.
 Suppose 4 of them are open source and 6 are closed source, with an average size of 747,823 lines of code.
 Meanwhile, Shallan inspects a histogram of project size and discovers a bi-modal distribution, with clear clusters of large and small projects.
 Shallan purposively selects 7 large open source projects, 7 small open source project, 3 large closed source projects and 3 small closed source projects.

 This example illustrates several key points about representativeness: \begin{enumerate} \item Representativeness is dimension-specific.
-A sample can be representative on one parameter but not another. \item Probability sampling does not guarantee representativeness on the dimensions of interest. \item Non-random samples can be representative on the dimensions of interest. \item Non-probability sampling can lead to more representative samples than probability sampling. \item Random sampling depends on sample size. \end{enumerate}
+A sample can be representative on one parameter but not another. \item Probability sampling does not guarantee representativeness on the dimensions of interest. \item Non-random samples can be representative on the dimensions of interest. \item Non-probability sampling can lead to more representative samples than probability sampling. \item The representativeness of a random sample depends on sample size. \end{enumerate}

 If an unbiased, random sample is large enough, the law of large numbers dictates that its parameters will converge on the parameters of the sampling frame.
-What constitutes a ``large'' sample depends on many factors including the strength of the effects under investigation, the type of statistical tests being used and the number of variables involved.
+What constitutes ``large'' depends on many factors including the strength of the effects under investigation, the type of statistical tests being used and the number of variables involved.
 The parameters of small samples, however, may differ greatly from the sampling frame.
 While Bayesian approaches handle small samples more systematically and transparently, establishing representativeness with small samples remains problematic \citep{mcelreath2020statistical}.

 Moreover, no sample size can overcome bias in the sampling frame.
 Suppose that Kaladin and Shallan want to draw inferences about all of the software projects conducted in Brazil.
 However, suppose the sampling frame is a list of all \textit{public sector} projects in Brazil.
 Further suppose that public sector projects are more often large and open source than private sector projects, so Kaladin's sample is biased not only toward open source projects but also toward larger projects, and Shallan's sample is less representative than it first appeared.